URL Encoder / Decoder

 Input text / URL / query string

-A URL encoder converts special characters into percent-encoded values so URLs stay valid and safe across browsers, while a URL decoder reverses the process and restores the original text.[web:221][web:224][web:232]
+A URL encoder converts special characters into percent-encoded values so URLs stay valid across browsers and systems, while a URL decoder reverses the process.

 When should you URL-encode data?